Reading Time: 5 Minutes

 - Admins and Moderators will prepare all the story posts to ensure consistency.

-- You will receive an email through the communication center when your posts are ready for you to review and approve.
+- You will be directly contacted (email, communication center, or DM) when your posts are ready for you to review and approve.

 - After it goes live on the site, authors may post elsewhere if they so choose.